ahmedpopal456/FixitReactNative/README.md

 ```

 > The entire Fixit repository library consist of microservices working in tandum, in scalable fashion, to address the contents and operations required by the application.
-The services are hosted in Microsoft Azure, in a multi-tenant fashion, making use of all latest cloud patterns and technologies, to properly handle scalability, availibility, networking, monitoring and failure management.
+The services are hosted in Microsoft Azure, in a multi-tenant fashion, making use of cloud patterns and latest, well-architected technologies, to properly handle scalability, availibility, networking, monitoring and failure management.

 **The application contains many innate features, including:**